-WMU-W (BK) Unit
+WMU-W (BK)/(SW) Unit

 The WMU-W is a universal Wall Mount Unit, which can be used to mount any Multiline Terminal on a wall.
+This unit is available in black or soft-white.

-1.7.6 Single Line Telephone Adaptor
+1.7.6 Single Line Telephone Adaptors